 When Should You Use a Virtual Private Server?

-Consider using a VPS when:
+Consider using a VPS in the situations cited below.

 Security Is a Huge Concern